 Scholarly Commons Citation

 Lachmann, Laurent, "Assessment of the Thermal Improvements Awarded by Horseshoe Vortex Elimination on a Turbine Stator Blade in Computational Fluid Dynamics and Conjugate Heat Transfer" (2007).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 109.